Kegs30/kegs30.github.io/index.md

 At the end of the model is the option to save the altered environment as a comma delimited text file.

-Please see the README and LICENCE documents on the linked GitHub repository page for further information.
+Please see the README document on the linked GitHub repository page for further information.

 All code can be found in the GitHub repository.

-It is licensed under the MIT License.
+This software is licensed under the MIT License.
 Full details can be found on the GitHub repository.

 This website has been built using GitHub pages.